|

 further to the right.
 It is probable, although not certain, that this was a

-trial-print produced in black by the Senf Brothers prior
+trial-print produced in black by the Senf Brothers

-by Sperati and others.
+created by Sperati and others.

 (Hans Vinkenborg Collection)

-by the BKD (Dutch) Expertising Committee
+Examined by the BKD (Dutch) Expertising

 |